OlivierLD/raspberry-coffee/Project.Trunk/SteppersPlayground/README.md

 ### Some comments
 With a `5v` power supply for the motor (the Raspberry Pi does not like to share power), some required speed/RPM might be too high.

+> TODO: Try 12v power supply.

+### Goals

+#### SunFlower
+Following up to the previous micro-servo prototype:

+- Using two stepper motors
+- Using the `NMEA.multiplexer` to get the GPS Position and the Heading
+    - Provide defaults...
+- Determine the Sun's location in the sky
+- Orient a solar panel accordingly
+    - Using one motor for the Azimuth
+    - Using the other one for the Elevation

+---